-Washington region’s airports reeling from impact of coronavirus pandemic
+Washington region’s airports are reeling from impact of coronavirus pandemic

 Still, BWI has fared better than other airports in part because Southwest has cut fewer flights than many of its competitors.
 For BWI, that has meant more seats available for those people who are flying.
 Last May, BWI ranked 22nd among U.S. airports for available seats.
 This May, the airport ranked 12th.

-In his report to the board last week, MWAA’s Potter said that airports face a difficult future.
+In a report to the board earlier this month, the MWAA’s Potter said airports face a difficult future.

 “Many experts predict the financial fallout from this pandemic will last through next year and likely well beyond for segments of the economy including air travel,” Potter said.
 “The recovery is expected to be long and slow.”